 Although acrylamide itself is banned from use in cosmetics in the EU, and use of polyacrylamide is regulated to strict levels to ensure exposure to residual acrylamide is reduced, it might be worth avoiding those products that are labelled as containing polyacrylamide, and switching to lotions that don’t run the risk of containing acrylamide.

 Label lookouts: polyacrylamide, acrylamide, polyacrylate, polyquaternium and acrylate.

 Propylparaben: See ‘Parabens’.

-Retinoids and Retinol: Retinoids are chemical compounds related to vitamin A that are used in anti-acne creams to unclog pores, and anti-ageing medications to reduce the appearance of wrinkles.
+Retinoids and Retinol: APPLICABLE TO THOSE TTC AND PREGNANT ONLY.
+Retinoids are chemical compounds related to vitamin A that are used in creams or gels to treat skin problems such as acne or uneven skin tone, and in anti-ageing creams to reduce the appearance of wrinkles.
 Although retinoids are prescription-only, you can buy the over-the-counter-version, retinol (which is essentially vitamin A), without a prescription, and it is often an ingredient found in commercial anti-ageing products due to the role naturally occurring vitamin A plays in skin health.

 Label lookouts: retinoic acid, retinyl palmitate, retinaldehyde, adapalene, tretinoin, tazarotene, and isotretinoin.

-Label lookouts: cyclotetrasiloxane (D4), octamethylcyclotetrasiloxane (D4), cyclomethicone, cyclohexasiloxane. polydimethylsiloxane, methicone and dimethicone
+Label lookouts: cyclotetrasiloxane (D4), octamethylcyclotetrasiloxane (D4), cyclopentasiloxane (D5), decamethylcyclopentasiloxane (D5), decamethyl-cyclomethicone 5, cyclomethicone, cyclohexasiloxane, polydimethylsiloxane, methicone and dimethicone.